 Not necessarily.
-Closing a disc session makes the disc compatible with other computers, but not all discs need to be closed.
+Closing a disc session makes the disc compatible with other computers and some consumer electronic devices, such as a CD or DVD player.
+However, not all discs need to be closed.
 You only need to close CD-R, DVD-R, and DVD+R discs.
-Rewriteable discs (which end in RW) don't need to be closed.
-In addition, discs that have not been closed can still be used in other disc burners.
-They can't be used in CD-ROM and DVD-ROM drives, however.
+Rewritable discs (which end in RW) don't need to be closed, but they might not work in regular CD or DVD players either.
+In addition to this, discs that haven't been closed can still be used in other disc burners.
+However, they can't be used in most CD-ROM, DVD-ROM, or BD-ROM drives.

 Some programs might offer to finalize your disc instead of closing the current session.
-A disc that has been finalized is complete, and you can't add any more files to it.
-If you close the current session, however, you can add more files as long as you have room on the disc.
+A disc that has been finalized is complete.
+You can open files from the disc, but you can't add more files or save changes to existing files on the disc.
+When you burn a CD or DVD using Windows Explorer, the disc is not finalized.
+You can add more files later on as long as you have space on the disc.
+Some CD or DVD players can't play a CD or DVD that hasn't been finalized.
+This capability varies by the make and model of the CD or DVD player.